Nebraskinator/StreetFighter2AI/README.md

 - Reward network is trained to the reward values.
 Based on several recent papers and some experimentation, this network can probably be eliminated without affecting performance.
 - Dynamics network is trained by unrolling future actions, policies, rewards, and values from the game history and training using the output of the Dynamics network as the hidden state.
 - Exploration network is trained to the predicted policy from the Policy network.
 The loss value for the policy network is reduced by a fraction of the exploration network's loss.
 This guides the policy towards strategies it has not tried previously.
+- Network updates are saved to file periodically.
+- Initial training needs to be performed on random moves (self-play using the Uniform network).
+This sets the baseline output of the Value network near zero.
+If agents play using a network that has not been trained in this way, the estimated values will be inflated.
+Remember that the Value network trains to a bootstrap value: the estimated value inferred during self play.
+Without initial training, an incorrect bootstrap value can prevent the AI from learning.